Measurement of $C\!P$ violation in $B^{0}\rightarrow K_{S}^{0}\pi^{0}$ decays at Belle II: Abstract

 \section{Abstract}

-We report a measurement of the $\CP$-violating parameters $\ACP$ and $\SCP$ in $\Bz\to\KS\pi^0$ decays at Belle II using a sample of $387\times 10^{6}$ $\BBbar$ events recorded in $\ep\en$ collisions at a center-of-mass energy corresponding to the $\Upsilon(4S)$ resonance.
+We report a measurement of the $\CP$-violating parameters $\ACP$ and $\SCP$ in $\Bz\to\KS\pi^0$ decays at Belle~II using a sample of $387\times 10^{6}$ $\BBbar$ events recorded in $\ep\en$ collisions at a center-of-mass energy corresponding to the $\Upsilon(4S)$ resonance.
 These parameters are determined by fitting the proper decay-time distribution of a sample of 415 signal events.
-We obtain $\ACP = 0.04^{+0.15}_{-0.14}\pm 0.05$ and $\SCP = 0.75^{+0.20}_{-0.23}\pm 0.04$, where the first uncertainties are statistical and the second are systematic.
+We obtain $\ACP = -0.04^{+0.14}_{-0.15}\pm 0.05$ and $\SCP = 0.75^{+0.20}_{-0.23}\pm 0.04$, where the first uncertainties are statistical and the second are systematic.

-The $B^{0}\to \Kz\pi^{0}$ decay~\cite{chargeconj} proceeds mainly via the $b\to s\ddbar$ loop amplitude, involving emission and reabsorption of a virtual $W$ boson and a top quark, that carries a weak phase arg$\left(V_{tb}V_{ts}^{*}\right)$.
+The $B^{0}\to \Kz\pi^{0}$ decay proceeds mainly via the $b\to s \ddbar$ loop amplitude, involving emission and reabsorption of a virtual $W$ boson and a top quark, that carries a weak phase arg$\left(V_{tb}V_{ts}^{*}\right)$.
+Throughout this paper, charge-conjugate modes are implicitly included.
 Here, $V_{ij}$ denotes Cabibbo--Kobayashi--Maskawa (CKM) matrix elements~\cite{CKMmatrix1,CKMmatrix2}.
 The decay is suppressed in the Standard Model (SM) due to the smallness of $|V_{ts}|$.
 As non-SM particles can potentially propagate in the loop, studies of this decay provide sensitivity to physics beyond the SM.
-Such non-SM physics can manifest itself as an asymmetry in the decay rates of $\CP$-conjugate decays, i.e., $\CP$ violation~\cite{NewPhysics}.
+Such non-SM physics can manifest itself as an asymmetry in the rates of $\CP$-conjugate decays, i.e., $\CP$ violation~\cite{NewPhysics}.